Alternative Fuels Infrastructure Regulation (AFIR)

 What is AFIR?

-In 2016, AFID required Member States to create and provide NPFs to the EU Commission, which should outline national objectives for implementing RLF infrastructure, including both maritime and inland LNG infrastructure.
-However, the AFID did not impose any mandatory requirements for hydrogen infrastructure, leaving it up to the Member States' discretion.
+In 2016, AFIR required Member States to create and provide NPFs to the EU Commission, which should outline national objectives for implementing RLF infrastructure, including both maritime and inland LNG infrastructure.
+However, the AFIR did not impose any mandatory requirements for hydrogen infrastructure, leaving it up to the Member States' discretion.

 - Main EU ports (TEN-T ports) are required to provide a minimum shore-side electricity supply for seagoing container ships and seagoing passenger ships over 5,000 GT as of January 2030

-- Designated ports should provide an appropriate number of refuelling points for liquified methane by January 2025
+- TEN-T maritime ports should provide an appropriate number of refuelling points for liquified methane by January 2025

 - A single solution for shore-side battery recharging points for maritime and inland waterways vessels